subvertnormality/mosaic/README.md

 These modes determine how note values are handled when steps overlap:

-* **Average**: The note value for overlapping steps is the average of those steps' values in each pattern, subsequently quantized.
+* **Average**: The note value for overlapping steps is the average of those steps' values in each pattern, subsequently quantised.
 * **Higher**: The highest note value from overlapping steps is used after calculating the average and adjusting by subtracting the lowest and adding the highest note value, followed by quantization.
 * **Lower**: The lowest note value is used after calculating the average and subtracting the lowest note value from the average, followed by quantization.
-* **Pattern**: To prioritize a specific pattern's note values during conflicts, hold the note merge button and select the desired pattern.
+* **Pattern**: To prioritise a specific pattern's note values during conflicts, hold the note merge button and select the desired pattern.
 You can even select patterns that aren't current asigned to the active channel.

 By default, notes will snap to the pentatonic version of the currently active scale to assist with avoiding unpleasant harmonic interactions.
 This can be disabled in _Mosaic_'s settings.